uoeIDS/IDS_website/content/assessments/project.en.md

 The final project for this class will consist of analysis on a dataset of your own selection from the suggested list of options.
 You can choose the data based on your interests or based on work in other courses or research projects.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like) and apply them to a novel dataset in a meaningful way.

 The **goal is not to do an exhaustive data analysis** i.e., do not calculate every statistic and procedure you have learned for every variable, but rather let us know that you are proficient at asking meaningful questions and answering them with results of data analysis, that you are proficient in using R, and that you are proficient at interpreting and presenting the results.
 Focus on methods that help you begin to answer your research questions.
-You do not have to apply every statistical procedure we learned. <!-- Added: start--> Ensure that you focus on the data that you are investigating and be causious against over interpretation. <!-- Added: end --> Also, critique your own methods and provide suggestions for improving your analysis.
+You do not have to apply every statistical procedure we learned. <!-- Added: start--> Ensure that you focus on the data that you are investigating and be cautious against over interpretation. <!-- Added: end --> Also, critique your own methods and provide suggestions for improving your analysis.
 Issues pertaining to the reliability and validity of your data, and appropriateness of the statistical analysis should be discussed here.

 **The project is very open ended**.
 You should create some kind of compelling visualization(s) of this data in R. There is no limit on what tools or packages you may use, but sticking to packages we learned in class (e.g. `tidyverse`) is advised.
 You do not need to visualize all of the data at once.